eunchangchoi/eunchangchoi.github.io/index.md

 ▪ "Metaverse as the Public Sphere and Its Role in Democracy: Platform Architecture, Data Privacy and Abuse" <a href="https://ksaie.or.kr"> The Korean Society for Artificial Intelligence Ethics </a> & <a href="http://www.politics21.or.kr/"> The 21th Century Political Science Association </a>, Busan, S.Korea (May.2022)<br>
 ▪ "AI-Generated Virtual Reality in the Metaverse and Sexual Abuse" <a href="http://www.kiiss.or.kr/journal/sub02.html/"> Intelligent Information System Conference </a> S.Korea (May.2022)<br>
 ▪ "Social Interactions in Virtual Metaverse and Human Rights",<a href="https://www.humanrights.go.kr/site/main/index002"> National Human Rights Commission of Korea </a>, S.Korea (Feb.2022)<br>
-▪ 'Who Holds Ownership of AI-generated Content and Invention?', <a href="https://aisummit.co.kr/">' AI Summit Seoul Conference</a>, Seoul, S.Korea (Dec.2021)<br>
+▪ 'Who Holds Copyright and Patent of AI-generated Content and Invention?', <a href="https://aisummit.co.kr/"> AI Summit Seoul Conference</a>,COEX,S.Korea (Dec.2021)<br>
 ▪ <a href="https://youthigf.in/2021/12/02/agenda/">'Why AI Literacy is Critical for Algorithmic Governance?',</a> Indian Youth Internet Governance Forum(Dec.2021)<br>
 ▪ <a href="http://www.cybercom.or.kr/?m=bbs&bid=notice_&where=subject%7Ctag&keyword=2021+%EA%B0%80%EC%9D%84&uid=1217/">'NFTying Memes, Digital Arts Trading and Copyright Theft'</a> Korean Cybercomm Academic Society (Nov.2021) <br>
 ▪ 'Business Insight: The Risk and Ethics of Artificial Intelligence'<a href="https://www.kma.or.kr/main.do"> Korea Management Association </a>(Nov.2021) <br>